 10. Unused Memberships

 A gym membership, that goes unused, can cost approximately $40 a month.
 Over the course of a year, that adds up to $480 in 12 months.
-Either use the membership or cancel it to save your self hundreds.
+Either use the membership or cancel it to save yourself hundreds and avoid overspending.

 11. Dining out often